Learn more about recent zoning changes.

 <320m2

 Based on your lot size, the allowances from the applicable new zones may apply for small-scale multi-unit housing.
-Use the the SSMUH zoning lookup tool and the above table to determine your new zone.
+Use the SSMUH zoning lookup tool and the above table to determine your new zone.

-Proposed SSMUH framework
+SSMUH framework

 Houseplex, duplex, semi-detached, coach house, garden suite and secondary suite unit types are proposed to support the new SSMUH framework to allow between 3-4 dwelling units on a lot, depending on the context.
-Six units may be possible on eligible lots within Frequent Bus Areas.
+Six units may be possible on eligible lots within Frequent Bus Stop Areas.

 Duplex